hmc-cs-jbearer/CSoundPlusPlus/README.md

 ---

-Welcome to CSound++, a high-level language for digital music synthesis!
+Welcome to SoundWave, a high-level language for digital music synthesis!
 If you want to, take some time to look over the [documentation](https://github.com/hmc-cs-jbearer/CSoundPlusPlus/wiki/Documentation) and [example programs](https://github.com/hmc-cs-jbearer/CSoundPlusPlus/tree/master/resources/examples).